Abisko and Kiruna - northern lights, Sámi culture, wildlife, dogsledding, ICEHOTEL and astro photo tour in Lapland with Peter Rosén - 6 days

 Lappland Media & Photo Adventures - your northern lights photo tour guide in Lapland

 Why should you choose us for your next photo adventure?

 We might be the only company in the world with a 100% success rate on northern lights photo tours.
 The fleeting nature of the northern lights means it is naturally difficult to guarantee you will see them, but to date we have been thrilled!
-This means that all previous guests participating on our overnight tours ever since we started seven years ago have seen and captured the Aurora in beautiful environments.
+This means that all previous guests participating on our overnight tours ever since we started nine years ago have seen and captured the Aurora in beautiful environments.
 We are truly dedicated to ensuring our guest’s satisfaction and proud to say that we are the best rated aurora tour provider in Sweden and winner of the TripAdvisor Certificate of Excellence Award 2014-2019.
 All our photographers live and comes from Swedish Lapland which means that we have a good local knowledge about being up in the mountains, important not only for safety reasons but also important for good images and stories about living in the Arctic.
 We welcome you to our own back garden.
 We have been running photo courses in Abisko and Swedish Lapland at least 10 years longer than any other company in the area.
 Our idea is that you have come to Swedish Lapland for a once in a life time experience and we will do all we can to fulfill your dream to see and photograph the Aurora and the Arctic landscape in a nice way.

 Get inspired and look at Peter Rosén’s images here: LapplandMedia